shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

- aspect_ratio_min | Number| Show images with the specified aspect ratio or higher, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image aspect_ratio_max | Number| Show images with the specified aspect ratio or lower, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image aspect_ratio | Number| Show images with the specified aspect ratio, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image ai_search | Boolean| Set to true and specify the `ai_objective` and `ai_industry` parameters to use AI-powered search; the API returns information about how well images meet the objective for the industry
- ai_labels_limit | Number| For AI-powered search, specify the maximum number of labels to return, defaults to 20 ai_industry | String| For AI-powered search, specify the industry to target; requires that the `ai_search` parameter is set to true <br/><br/>Valid values: "automotive", "cpg", "finance", "healthcare", "retail", "technology" ai_objective | String| For AI-powered search, specify the goal of the media; requires that the `ai_search` parameter is set to true <br/><br/>Valid values: "awareness", "traffic", "conversions" added_date_end | Date| Show images added before the specified date category | String| Show images with the specified Shutterstock-defined category; specify a category name or ID color | String| Specify either a hexadecimal color in the format '4F21EA' or 'grayscale'; the API returns images that use similar colors
+ aspect_ratio_min | Number| Show images with the specified aspect ratio or higher, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image aspect_ratio_max | Number| Show images with the specified aspect ratio or lower, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image aspect_ratio | Number| Show images with the specified aspect ratio, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image added_date_end | Date| Show images added before the specified date category | String| Show images with the specified Shutterstock-defined category; specify a category name or ID color | String| Specify either a hexadecimal color in the format '4F21EA' or 'grayscale'; the API returns images that use similar colors